ryanspaulding/dotfiles/README.md

 # Collection of dotfiles

+I use these files and this README as a guide for setting up my account on a new system(s).
+I might automate this in the future.
+If you find anything useful let me know.

+## Stow

 Note that this file structure is setup this way so that "stow" (https://www.gnu.org/software/stow/) can be used:

 * `stow python`